Temple Run

-Temple Run is a 3D endless running video game developed and published by Imangi Studios.
-The player controls an explorer who has obtained an ancient relic and runs from demonic monkey-like creatures chasing him.
-The game was initially released for iOS devices on August 4, 2011, and later ported to Android systems and Windows Phone 8.
+Temple Run is a 2011 endless runner video game developed and published by Imangi Studios.
+The player controls an explorer who has obtained an ancient relic and runs from demonic monkey-like creatures chasing them.
+The game was initially released for iOS devices on August 4, 2011, and later ported to Android systems on March 27, 2012, and Windows Phone 8 on March 27, 2013.